 As you run over to download it, or run the automatic update through your Dashboard, keep this page open in a tab.
 We’ve reviewed what’s new in the latest (and greatest?)
 Version of WordPress, and give you all of the most up to date information.
 We’ll walk you through what’s notable and new, and give you links to the initial resources we’re aware of.
 If you’re already using WordPress 3.1, jump down to the comments and tell us about your experience so far.

+Post formats Probably the most anticipated and most debated feature for 3.1, post formats allow an author to specify one of ten standard formats for a post to be displayed.
+The custom formats are really no more than taxonomies that get a special seat under the “publish” meta box of the post editor.
+How can post formats be improved?
 So far most of the criticism towards the post formats feature in WordPress 3.1 has been about the formats being a standardized list that cannot be customized.
 But from the perspectives of portability and usability, I would say a mere standardized list doesn’t go far enough.
 The argument for sticking with a standard set of post formats is that a user should be able to switch themes without losing the formatting of their posts.
 There are nine new formats and these do seem to cover most uses: aside, gallery, link, image, quote, status, video, audio, and chat.
 Making formats portable But if each theme implements these formats differently does it really matter if the format terms are consistent?
-How can post formats be improved?